 Heel-Face Turn: The Overseer scout ultimately makes one.
 He returns to the main fleet and informs them that the escapees to Earth all died of the disease he's caught himself, not only making them think there's nothing to recover, but that the planet itself is a Death World for them.

-Many of the Tectonese, especially George, believe that Humans Are Special because they welcomed The Newcomers into their world, gave total freedom to a species bred to be perfect slaves, and asked no more of them then they would themselves.
-Racism aside that's pretty damn impressive.
+Many of the Tenctonese, especially George, believe that Humans Are Special because they welcomed the Newcomers into their world, gave total freedom to a species bred to be perfect slaves, and asked no more of them than they would of themselves.
+Racism aside, that's pretty damn impressive.

 Lysistrata Gambit: Tenctonese are implied to be culturally more rational about sex; it happens, it's enjoyable, it shouldn't be taken lightly (they find oversexualized things such as pornography silly), and it doesn't matter what gender both partners are.
 One of Susan's coworkers boasts about the effectiveness of this technique, just as a rather complicated issue pops up.
 Susan is curious, but by the end of the episode the woman is divorced: her husband just became sick and tired of being screwed with, to the point where he said "Take as much money as you want, just never come near me again!"

-Make a Wish: Subverted in the first TV Movie, when Sikes, in the way to the hospital, where Emily and Susan are after a bio-weapon attack with poisoned flowers, sees a shooting star and thinks, it'll bring luck...
-It won't, it is a scout from the overseers, who want to bring the quarter-million Tenctonese back with superior military technology and won't be too sad about some milliards (human) slaves as a bonus.
+Make a Wish: Subverted in the first TV Movie, when Sikes, in the way to the hospital, where Emily and Susan are after a bio-weapon attack with poisoned flowers, sees a shooting star and thinks, "It'll bring luck..."
+It won't, it is a scout from the Overseers, who want to bring the quarter-million Tenctonese back with superior military technology and won't be too sad about some millions of human slaves as a bonus.

 Maybe Magic, Maybe Mundane: Sikes is killed by a Newcomer robbing a convenience store, but suddenly, after a vision of the robber touching his chest, Sikes comes back to life.
 George gives him an alternate medical explanation, but Sikes thinks the robber has some sort of mystical powers.
 When they catch the robber, he portrays himself as a combination Messianic figure/Robin Hood out to save the world, and offers to show Sikes his powers.
 Unusually for this trope, by the end of the episode one of the explanations is disproved the robber had no mystical powers, he was just trying to get a chance to escape we aren't given any sort of conclusive answer, aside from the rather lackluster medical explanation.